KaMI-tools-project/KaMi-lib/README.md

 ### 2. Evaluate the prediction of a model generated with the Kraken engine

-The `Kami()` object uses the ground truth (**XML ALTO or XML PAGE format only, no text format**), the transcription model and the image to generate an evaluation of the prediction by the Kraken engine.
+The `Kami()` object uses a ground truth (**XML ALTO or XML PAGE format only, no text format**), a transcription model and an image to evaluate prediction made by the Kraken engine.

-Here is a simple example, to use the Kraken engine with an ALTO XML ground truth :
+Here is a simple example demonstrating how to use this method with a ground truth in ALTO XML:

 ```python
 # Define ground truth path (XML ALTO here)